bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 * Select the member and then, on the Essbase ribbon, click Zoom In.
 * Double-click the member.

 Double Click (or Click Zoom in): Measures – Profit – Margins – Sales.
 Go to Sales.
-Click Keep Only.
+Click **Keep Only**.
 Now you are analyzing only Sales numbers and you have removed the rest from your sheet.

 In the Smart View ribbon click Undo.
 Undo reverses the last change you made to the data.

-In the Smart View ribbon click ‘Redo’.
-It will take you back to the sheet prior to the ‘Undo’.
+In the Smart View ribbon click `Redo`.
+It will take you back to the sheet prior to the `Undo`.

 Pivot to POV: Click on ‘POV’ in ‘Essbase’ ribbon.